The continuum limit of the Poland-Scheraga DNA denaturation model: Introduction

 \section{Introduction}

 The subject of the Poland-Scheraga (PS) \cite{Poland_1966} model is a long DNA molecule in a good solvent.
 When the temperature is increased, the DNA molecule denatures.
 It is assumed that the pairing energy does not depend on the type of nucleotides and that nucleotides of two complementary DNA single strands can pair only when their length indices along the two strands agree.
-This suggests measuring the length of the template strand from 3\textasciiacute{} to 5\textasciiacute{} and the length of the other strand from 5\textasciiacute{} to 3\textasciiacute{} (see Fig.(\ref{fig:Scheraga_Gamma})).
+This suggests measuring the length of the template strand from 3\textasciiacute{} to 5\textasciiacute{} and the length of the other strand from 5\textasciiacute{} to 3\textasciiacute{} (see Fig.~\ref{fig:Scheraga_Gamma}).
 The two DNA single strands can then form a sequence of double strands and loops.

 The model captures essential biological and physical aspects of denaturation in a semi-quantitative way.
-In the original PS model, excluded volume effects are ignored.
+In the original PS model, excluded-volume effects are ignored.
 The model and its generalized (gPS) versions are the subject of new studies, often with a mathematical background.
 An introduction can be found in~\cite{Richard_2004}.
-Generalized versions take excluded volume effects into account~\cite{Pelity_2000,Garel_2001}, allow a length-dependent pairing energy \cite{Berger_2024}, or permit some pairing at not exactly complementary length indices~\cite{Garel_2004,Giaco_2017}.
+Generalized versions take excluded-volume effects into account~\cite{Pelity_2000,Garel_2001}, allow a length-dependent pairing energy \cite{Berger_2024}, or permit some pairing at not exactly complementary length indices~\cite{Garel_2004,Giaco_2017}.

-The purpose of this work is to examine the continuum limit of the PS model and of a gPS model with excluded volume effect.
+The purpose of this work is to examine the continuum limit of the PS model and of a gPS model with excluded-volume effect.
 The term \textquotedbl continuum limit\textquotedbl{} here means that the polymers are long and that stiffness effects can be ignored.
 The correlation length of long, dilute linear polymers in a good solvent usually diverges as $\xi\sim\ell^{\nu}$ with polymer length $\ell$, where $\nu$ is a universal exponent~\cite{Gennes1972,Lubensky1979,Dengler2024}.
 The large correlation length is a hallmark of critical phenomena, and it is of interest to identify the universality classes and the universal properties of such polymer solutions.